 Working with partners such as Cancer Research UK and The Christie NHS Foundation Trust, our researchers are already improving the lives of people with cancer.

-Here, three scientists tackling different cancer challenges explain what personalised medicine means to them.
+Here, two scientists tackling different cancer challenges explain what personalised medicine means to them.

 Accelerating drug development

 Dr Matthew Krebs is a Clinical Senior Lecturer in Experimental Cancer Medicine and Honorary Consultant in Medical Oncology.
 He's based at The Christie, testing and developing new cancer medicines in phase I clinical trials.

 There are hundreds of new targeted drugs in development.
 Our challenge is to match the right drugs to the right patients, based on their molecular profile – in other words, the genetic characteristics of their tumour.

 Traditionally, in a phase I trial, we're looking to determine the side-effects of new drugs and the right doses to use.
 But we're now also able to look, at this very early stage, at whether a drug benefits patients.